Degrees and Programs

 No more than six semester hours of air force science, military science, or naval science coursework may be counted toward any degree in the School of Architecture.
 These courses may be used only as lower-division electives (in degree programs that have such electives) and only by students who complete the third and fourth years of the ROTC program.

-Students admitted to the University with deficiencies in high school units must remove them as specified in General Information.
+Students admitted to the University with deficiencies in high school units must remove them as specified in the General Information Catalog.
 Course credit used to remove deficiencies may not be counted toward the student’s degree.